Guidance for customising Employee Risk Scores

 3. Adjust over time

-As your organisation matures in its security posture, regularly reassess your risk tolerances.
+As your organisation matures in its security posture, regularly reassess your risk weighting.
 What was important in the past may change as your security awareness evolves.

 4. Test & iterate

-Start with a model based on your initial assessment, but review the effectiveness of the risk scores regularly (scores will update nightly).
-You can adjust tolerances if you find that some factors are over or under-represented.
+Start with a model based on your initial assessment, but review the effectiveness of the risk scores regularly; scores will update nightly.
+You can adjust weighting if you find that some factors are over- or under-represented.

 Need Help?

-If you have any questions or need guidance on customising risk scores tolerances, please contact your Customer Success Manager for assistance.
+If you have any questions or need guidance on customising risk scores, please contact your Customer Success Manager for assistance.

 Back to all articles